Case Study – St Luke’s Hospice

 ♦ Due to continual operation of the care facility, the installation timescale was very tight – minimal disruption to patients was an overriding requirement

-After careful consideration of the options available, our consultant engineers specified the following solution to increase system efficiency and reduce costs:
+After careful consideration of the options available to St Luke’s Hospice, our consultant engineers specified the following solution to increase system efficiency and reduce costs:

 ♦ Installation of 3 condensing gas boilers each of different output capacity.
 Boilers of different heat outputs provide heat output modulation of 21-465kW